maybeanerd/iu-tech-talk/slides.md

 <!--
 But, how do we store and convey the trade content in a note?

-We can of course stringify the trade content JSON in the note, but that will look weird on other Fediverse instances, that will display it as a normal post.
+We can of course stringify the trade content JSON in the note, but that will look weird on other Fediverse instances, that will display it as a normal post, and it will also be annoying to parse for us

-Also, encoding in a string and parsing from it is not a nice data flow, it would be great if we could just send the data as-is

 Can we make it both readable to users from other instances and usable for our game?
 -->